mozilla/glean/docs/user/pings/custom.md

 ## Sending a custom ping

-To send a custom ping, call the `send` method on the `PingType` object that glean generated for your ping.
+To send a custom ping, call the `send` method on the `PingType` object that Glean generated for your ping.

 For example, to send the custom ping defined above: